 - Add warm vegetable stock.
 Stir to combine.
 Close the lid of the IP.
 Set the pressure cook mode for 5 minutes.
 Move the steam valve to the sealing position.

 - After the IP beeps, release the steam manually.
 Open the lid, gently mash the lentils using the back of the ladle.
 Add spinach leaves.
 Stir to combine them into the stew.
 Taste the stew, if required add more salt or pepper.

 - Serve lentil stew warm with bread.

 - I have used dry, uncooked lentils for making the stew.
-If you are using canned lentils make sure to drain all the liquid and rinse them with before before adding in the stew.
+If you are using canned lentils make sure to drain all the liquid and rinse them before adding in the stew.

-- If vegetable stock if not available use 1 stock cube and dissolve it in 4 cups of hot water.
+- If vegetable stock is not available use 1 stock cube and dissolve it in 4 cups of hot water.
 Or you can use boiled pasta water to flavor the stew.